-Estimates vs. Workshops
+Estimates vs. workshops

 Writing down specifications of requirements is not enough to draw up an estimate.
 Imagine a hypothetical situation where two product owners write down the exact specification for an application.
 Then each product owner gives it to develop to a different software team and steers the work in an agile way.
-The result will be two much diverse applications, despite the same specs.
+The result will be two very diverse applications, despite the same specs.
 Companies need to understand your growing pains and needs, and to do so, you have to spend time on discussion.

 Why do you need to have a workshop to get an estimate?